Documentation

 Solverλ = 1, λ = 3 — characteristic polynomial derived and solved

-When you type a problem, Zeretis parses your input to identify the mathematical intent — whether you're asking to solve, differentiate, integrate, factor, simplify, or something else.
-It then checks for standard mathematical objects (variables, functions, operators, constants) and constructs the symbolic expression it will compute.
+Zeretis parses your input to identify the mathematical intent — whether you're asking to solve, differentiate, integrate, factor, or simplify.
+It shows how it interpreted your input before displaying the solution.
+If it parsed differently from what you intended, rephrase and it will re-interpret.

 ⚠️

-Tip: For complex or ambiguous problems, being slightly more explicit helps.
-Instead of "solve this" try "solve for x" or "find the integral of" — the solver will parse more reliably when the operation is stated clearly.
+Tip: For complex problems, being slightly more explicit helps.
+Instead of "solve this" try "solve for x" — the solver parses more reliably when the operation is stated clearly.

 Input formats — three ways to write problems.